vathpela/shim-review/ISSUE_TEMPLATE.md

 ###### Do you use EV certificates as embedded certificates in the SHIM?
 Yes

+###### If you use new vendor_db functionality, are any hashes whitelisted, and if yes: for what binaries ?
+n/a

+###### Is kernel upstream commit 75b0cea7bf307f362057cc778efe89af4c615354 present in your kernel, if you boot chain includes a linux kernel ?
+yes

+###### if SHIM is loading grub2 bootloader, is CVE CVE-2020-10713 fixed ?
+yes

+##### Were your old SHIM hashes provided to Microsoft ?
+yes

+##### Did you change your certificate strategy, so that affected by CVE CVE-2020-10713 grub2 bootloaders can not be verified ?
+yes (rotated signing key, old shims are blacklisted)

 ###### What is the origin and full version number of your bootloader (GRUB or other)?
 upstream grub-2.04 with patches for all currently discussed security issues